-Water service within communities of the CVRD West Zone is an important component of emergency response for a wildland urban interface fire in the event of a large-scale emergency, and in particular for structural fires.
+Water service within the communities of the CVRD South Zone is an important component of emergency response for a wildland urban interface fire in the event of a large-scale emergency, and in particular for structural fires.
 As previously noted in Sections 3.2.3 and 3.3.1, water service is provided by a number of distinct CVRD, private and improvement district operated systems, and the majority of the systems rely on groundwater.
-For suppression within the AOI, hydrant service is provided within the fire services area boundaries at varying levels of coverage, with the exception of Sahtlam, which has no hydrant service.
+For suppression within the AOI, hydrant service is provided within the fire services area boundaries at varying levels of coverage, with the exception of the Malahat fire service area, which has no hydrant service.
 There are significant areas outside of these boundaries with no hydrant service.
-In consultation with the Wildfire Working Group and fire departments, areas with hydrant service generally have no water pressure issues and have sufficient flow for one hour of firefighting.
-All water systems have sufficient back-up for up to 48 hours of power interruption.
-Many areas within the Lake Cowichan FSA have no hydrant service, but receive Accredited Superior Tanker Shuttle Service (STSS).
-Strategic access to water courses on private land for emergency firefighting is not established within the West Zone.
-Currently, tanks, mutual aid agreements, and use of hydrants in adjacent FSAs are the main emergency firefighting strategies available to West Zone fire departments.